 How big is the Silver Economy?

-According to a study Published in Georgetown Business Magazine in 2018, “there are about 962 million people over the age of 60 I expected to world today, more than twice as many as there were in 1980”.
+According to a study Published in Georgetown Business Magazine in 2018, “there are about 962 million people over the age of 60 in the world today, more than twice as many as there were in 1980”.
 These numbers already have a lot of impact on their own.
-But, now, if we continue looking at this trend into the future, the statistics are still surprising.
+But, now if we continue looking at this trend into the future, the statistics are still surprising.

-By 2050, as the World Health Organization reported, this number will more than double again to nearly 2.1 billion.
-So in other words, this means that the increase in older adults coupled with declining birth rates means that, by the middle of this century, there will be more people over 60 than those under 15.
+By 2050, as reported by the World Health Organization, it is expected that this number will more than double again to nearly 2.1 billion.
+So in other words, this means that the increase in older adults coupled with declining birth rates means that, by the middle of this century, there will be more people over 60 than under 15.

-These projections are motivating many companies and institutions to consider the elderly as an interesting socio-demographic group and a strong niche market.
+These projections are motivating many companies and institutions to consider the elderly as an interesting socio-demographic group and a powerful niche market.

-Beyond this data and knowing that population aging is an important topic on the global agenda, thinking about the silver economy still presents some challenges.
-However, there is strong evidence that the future economy will be led by the elderly.
+Beyond this data and knowing that population aging is an important topic on the global agenda, thinking about the silver economy still presents some challenges, although their is strong evidence that the economy of the future will be led by the elderly.

 Therefore, although this scenario may still generate some uncertainty, we have all the cards in our favor.
-On the one hand, the course of history ensures that technology was, is, and will be one of the fundamental pillars of the economy's growth.
+On the one hand, the course of history makes us to be absolutely sure that technology was, is and will be one of the fundamental pillars of the growth of the economy.

-On the other hand, while the world tends to age, we can create this bridge of connection by building a universe of inclusive, accessible, and digital opportunities.
+On the other hand, while the world tends to age, it is we who hold in our hands the power to to create this bridge of connection by building a universe of inclusive, accessible, and digital opportunities.

-These three concepts go hand in hand when it comes to bringing about positive change in the quality of life for seniors.
-As software developers, we have great potential at our fingertips to make this happen.
+These three concepts go hand in hand when it comes to bringing about positive change in the quality of life for seniors, and, as software developers, we have great potential literally at our fingertips to make this happen.

 As developers, this is our opportunity to foster innovation, promote inclusion and contribute to the digitization of seniors.
-Numerous scientific pieces of evidence recommend generalizing digital accessibility as a universal right for older people.
+Numerous scientific evidences recommend the generalization of digital accessibility as a universal right for older people.

 Where are we now?

 According to a survey by the Pew Research Center among U.S. adults, 68% of Baby Boomers (aged 55-73) and 40% of those belonging to the Silent Generation (aged 74-91) own smartphones, a significant increase over the last decade.
-This figure is 90% for Generation X, which will be part of the silver economy.
+This figure is 90% for Generation X, which in a few years' time will be part of the silver economy.

 Are you wondering about millennials, Generation Z, and Generation Alpha?
 Don't panic!
-We have at least the next 30 years to think of proposals based on the needs of our contemporary digital natives.
-Still, digital accessibility will certainly be just as important then as it is today.
+We have at least the next 30 years to think of proposals based on the needs of our contemporary digital natives, but digital accessibility will certainly be just as important then as it is today.

-Time flies and the call to facilitate an accessible digital environment for the Silver Economy challenges and motivates us to get to work immediately; after all... aging is inevitable, so we must shape our future while improving our elders' lives as we speak.
+Time flies, and the call to facilitate an accessible digital environment for the Silver Economy challenges and motivates us to get to work immediately, after all... aging is inevitable so we must shape our own future while improving the lives of our elders as we speak.